 8. Make peace with the fact they will make the process difficult

 As I've mentioned, narcissists thrive on conflict and detest losing.
-Consequently, after years of dealing with this behavior, you may struggle to stand up to their stubborn insistence that they've done nothing wrong.
+Consequently, after years of dealing with this behaviour, you may struggle to stand up to their stubborn insistence that they've done nothing wrong.

 Is it fair that your spouse can manipulate situations and act evasively?
 Absolutely not.
 Your solicitor should advocate for you during the process, calling out unacceptable behavior and tactics aimed at prolonging proceedings.